(305) 416-3180

 Mewerick Mozza

-Mewerick Mozza is an associate attorney at the Lydecker’s Miami office.
+Mewerick Mozza is an Of Counsel attorney at the Lydecker’s Miami office.
 Mr. Mozza concentrates his practice in all aspects of federal and state civil litigation.

 Prior to joining the firm, Mr. Mozza worked for the United States District Court for the Southern District of Florida at the Chambers of Magistrate Judge John J. O’Sullivan, where he aided with matters from Social Security Disability determinations, maritime personal injury cases, to international breach of contracts.
 Furthermore, Magistrate Judge O’Sullivan and Mr. Mozza were invited to Bolivia to provide an international conference where they were awarded Distinguished Visitor status and laws passed under their names for aiding the judiciary system in Bolivia.
 Additionally, Mr. Mozza worked for Mozza & Abogados Asociados exposing him to a different legal system.
 He counseled in the administration and legal transactions of the clients’ international businesses throughout South America and in the United States, including the purchasing and leasing of real estate and their international commercial transactions.
 Furthermore, Mr. Mozza was the recipient of the Law Awards 2022 by Latin American Quality Institute due to the exceptional performance in representing clients in international business transactions.
 In addition, Mr. Mozza worked at the Law Offices of Anidjar and Levine, P.A., where he handled personal injury claims and property damage claims in the pre-litigation and litigation departments.
 Mr. Mozza is committed to providing aggressive representation for all his clients and ensuring all clients receive effective legal representation.